reverbrobotics/rero_core_dist/README.md

 model_path = "./models/nlu/nlu_engine_music/"
 ```

 The server parameters define the gRPC host, port, and PortAudio device index.
+A device index of -1 signifies that the system should use the default device.

 The model parameters defines the path to the speech recognition model.
 An optional parameter vocab_path can be set to a file containing a file that defines the available vocabulary to be used for the speech recognition.
 This feature dramatically increases accuracy when a limited vocabulary is used.